 If you are in dispute with a party, you might want to opt out of the contract.
 Commonly, contract’s contain ambiguous terms regarding how and when a party can terminate the contract.
 Working out how parties can terminate a contract at the outset is far easier than when parties are engaged in a dispute, and are unlikely to consider each other’s position.
 Trust us – you don’t want to end up in a long-running dispute about whether the contract was correctly terminated or not.

 Before you sign a contract, ensure that you are comfortable with the terms, and try where possible to foreshadow any possible issues that may arise between the parties.
 It’s too late once you’ve signed up and are engaged in a dispute to try and undo contractual terms.
 We see the full gamut of contracts – from big to small, complex to simple, good and bad.
-If you need assistance with your contract dispute, or drafting your Agreement to include a dispute resolution clause, let our disputes team know on 1300 544 755.
+If you need assistance with your contract dispute, or drafting your Agreement to include a dispute resolution clause, let LegalVision’s dispute resolution team know on 1300 544 755 or fill out the form on this page.